These no-bake Christmas cake pops are festive, fun, and made from mint Oreo cookies. Kids and adults alike love these 5-ingredient pops!

 - Frosty the Snowman Cake Pops: Skip the food coloring and keep the chocolate dip white and add a teaspoon of vanilla extract into the batter.
 Then, create a snowman face by using black and orange sprinkles.

-- Rudolph the Rednosed Reindeer Cake Pops: Use brown food coloring to dye the chocolate melts and snap a pretzel in half to create “pretzel antlers”.
+- Rudolph the Rednosed Reindeer Cake Pops: Use brown food coloring to dye the chocolate and snap a pretzel in half to create “pretzel antlers”.
 Then, pop on a red candy nose and pipe on a set of eyes using black and white frosting.

-- Christmas Tree Cake Pops: Shape the cake pops into triangles, dye the chocolate melts green, and decorate the pops with candy “ornaments”.
+- Christmas Tree Cake Pops: Shape the cake pops into triangles, dye the chocolate green, and decorate the pops with candy “ornaments”.

-- Santa Hat Cake Pops: Shape the cake pops into cones, dye the chocolate melts red, pop a white ball-shaped candy on top, and rim the bottom of the cone with white frosting.
+- Santa Hat Cake Pops: Shape the cake pops into cones, dye the chocolate red, pop a white ball-shaped candy on top, and rim the bottom of the cone with white frosting.

-Other Sweet Treats
+More Sweet Treats

 - Russian Chocolate Cake Balls – Sweetened condensed milk and liqueur cake balls

-- Chocolate Raspberry Truffles – 3-Ingredient chocolate and raspberry truffles
+- Chocolate Raspberry Truffles – 3-Ingredient truffles

 - Poppy Seed and Raisin Cake Pops – Slavic-style cake pops